BenTurg/Beaches-Seaker_basedGISproject/README.md

 # Seaker

 Seaker is a web application based on QGIS export to HTML and JavaScript.
-It allows users to explore the beautiful beaches of Israel through an interactive map.
+It allows users to explore Israel's beautiful beaches through an interactive map.
-With Seaker, users can easily locate beaches across the country and access detailed information with just a click.
+With Seaker, users can quickly locate beaches nationwide and access detailed information with just a click.

 ## Features